The Acadians on the Cabot Trail in Cape Breton

 Arts and crafts of the Acadians on Cabot Trail in Cape Breton

-We can see the carpet weaving, a typical handicraft from the region, in a souvenir shop, where a woman patiently pulls thick wool threads through a sackcloth stretched tightly over a wooden frame.
-"I have to make sure that the picture looks nice on both the front and the back," she explains to us in English with a strong French accent.
-And it allows us to watch her at work and take pictures of her.
-This form of embroidered carpets is common.
-The Acadians on the Cabot Trail in Cape Breton have perfected the manufacture.
+Finally, we can watch carpet weaving, a typical regional craft, in a souvenir shop, where a woman patiently pulls thick wool threads through a burlap canvas stretched tightly over a wooden frame.
+"I have to make sure that the image looks good on both the front and the back," she explains to us in English with a strong French accent.
+And she allows us to watch her at work and take photos of her.
+This form of embroidered carpet is common.
+The Acadians on the Cabot Trail in Cape Breton have perfected the production.

-"This is the old shape of the carpets that I make here," she says.
-"Today you see more wool carpets and not those that are knotted on sackcloth."
-Her work has an almost hypnotic effect on me as she patiently and precisely pulls her wool threads through the small holes, always making sure that they are within the Boundaries of their recorded pattern.
-It takes a lot of patience and effort to finish such a carpet picture.
-Our questions keep her focused and she continues to work.
+"This is the old style of carpets that I make here," she says.
+"Nowadays you see more wool carpets than those that are woven on sackcloth."
+Her work has an almost hypnotic effect on me, the way she patiently and precisely pulls her wool threads through the small holes, always making sure that they are within the boundaries of her drawn pattern.
+Completing a carpet like this takes a lot of patience and effort.
+But she doesn't let our questions distract her from her concentration and continues working undeterred.

 Do you know this?